-Tickets for individual days and for the weekend are on sale here.
+Tickets for individual days, for the weekend and the field trips are on sale here.
 Half days tickets will go on sale as soon as the programme is finalised.
 Check back on our website and on our Facebook, Instagram and LinkedIn accounts for more speaker announcements!

 Full programme and timings will be released closer to the time, the speakers so far announced include: